Leandro Locsin: Death and legacy

 He died in the early morning hours on November 15, 1994, at the Makati Medical Center in Makati after suffering a stroke 10 days earlier.
+His remains were interred in the Yulo Family Mausoleum located beside the St. Joseph the Worker Parish in Canlubang, Calamba City, Laguna.

 The campus of De La Salle-Canlubang, built in 2003 on a land donated by his family, was named after him.
 A senior high school in Novaliches, Quezon City is named in his honor.